Drone Tactics

 Drone Tactics (昆虫ウォーズ Konchuu Wars in Japan) is a turn-based strategy video game developed and published in Japan by Success and published in North America by Atlus for the Nintendo DS, which was released on May 13, 2008.
 The story follows two school children who find small insects from another world, and help them save it from an impending threat.
 Drone Tactics received positive reviews upon release.
-Critics praised the gameplay but criticized the story and characters for skewering towards a younger audience.
+Critics praised the gameplay but criticized the story and characters for skewing towards a younger audience.

 Gameplay

 The player controls giant robot insects called Drones.
 The Drones have more than 100 different customizable weapons and upgrades.
 Alongside dozens of campaign operations in the game's story mode, the game features over 70 maps and local multiplayer play.

 Plot

 The story follows two young school children named Yamato and Tsubasa who find two small insects, a butterfly named Y-Ite and a rhino beetle named K-Buto.
 The insects came from a world called Cimexus and were looking for human allies to save their home world from an impending threat called the Black Swarm.
 The two children agree to help and head to Cimexus to fight the Black Swarm.